crossplane/docs/content/v1.11/getting-started/provider-aws-part-3.md

 <!-- vale Google.We = NO -->
 Using {{<hover label="claim" line="8" >}}region: "EU"{{</hover >}} patches the
 _composite resource_, updating the AWS region from `us-east-2` to `eu-north-1`.
-The developer creating the claim doesn't need to know which specific AWS region or the naming conventions.
+The developer creating the claim isn't required to know which specific AWS region or the naming conventions.
 Using the abstract API options of "EU" or "US" the developer places their resources in the desired location.
 <!-- vale Google.We = YES -->

 Deleting the claim removes the _managed resources_.